phamous2day/HAL-l0Cam/README.md

 }, 8000);
 ```

-###2.
-Uploading files to MongoDB
+### 2. Uploading files to MongoDB
 On my research, I learned about [GridFS](http://excellencenodejsblog.com/gridfs-using-mongoose-nodejs/).
 To summarize as files are uploaded they are split into 2 chunks: one to store metadata the other to store the files as a "chunk."
 With the limitation of how much memory I have in the database, I realize to do a videostream would take up too much memory.
 So, I opted for still images instead, leading me to ditch GridFS.

 ![screenshots](screenshots/caughtImages.png)

 When images are stored to something like MongoDB, they aren't stored as actual images.
 Instead, they're stored as either binary or "buffers."
-To convert the buffers to images on the front end, it'll involve 'base64':
+To convert the buffers to images on the frontend, it'll involve 'base64':

 **Backend**
 ```javascript